These 16 Budget Travel Tips Can Help You See More of the World in 2019

 People ask me all the time how I can afford to travel so much.

-Though the biggest reason is that I prioritize travel over nearly everything else, I also owe it to the fact I know a lot of tricks that help me stretch my dollars while traveling.
-These are little tricks I’ve learned from years of scraping together money for trips near and far.
+The biggest reason is I prioritize travel over nearly everything else, but I also owe it to the fact I know a lot of tricks that help me stretch my dollars while traveling.
+I’ve learned these little tricks from years of scraping together money for trips near and far.

-If you’ve resolved to travel more this year, they should help you do so without blowing your budget.
+If one of your New Year’s resolutions is to travel more, these tips should help you do so without blowing your budget.

-Here are 16 budget travel tips that will help you see more of the world in 2017.
+These 16 budget travel tips can help you see more of the world in 2019.